MatthewBertello/PyschologyPracticeProblemApp/ReadMe.md

 - need to add some responsiveness
 - need to add hover button so user know when you click on a button
 - need to fix some issues with the navbar
-- need to finish the examples for all problem types
+- need to get better formatted examples and formulas for all problem types

 Problems and Issues:
 - We had some issues with the database relating to asynchronous this was fixed
-- having issues with the flyout menue
+- having issues with the flyout menu

 Sprint2 changes: \
-Added diffrent problem types called Problems.cs 😀😀 \
+Added different problem types called Problems.cs 😀😀 \
 Added problem interface called IProblem.cs \
 Added Homepage navigation\
 Created the SQL Tables for our project located in the class Database.cs 😀 \